Vikas-2025/Forecast-Energy-Demand-for-Sustainable-Development/README.md

 About the Dataset:

 You are provided with total energy demand on an hourly basis for the past 9 years from March 2008 to Dec 2018 in the training set.
 You need to forecast the total energy demand on an hourly basis for the next 3 years from 2019 to 2021 in the test set.
-# Time series Data to forecast the feature greeen energy
 ## Step By Step Procedure
 1. import the dependencies
 2. Read the data